adityamaurya9717/Data_Structure/ds_algo/src/graphQuestions/readme.md

  ) Kruskal's Algorithm
  ) Dijkstra's Algorithm
  ) Floyd Warshall Algorithm
+ ) Kahn Algorithm ( Topological Sort BFS )
+ ) Topological Sort BFS

 ```
 # Question in Graph Traversal
 ```
 a) Detect Whether A Graph in Tree Or Not
-b) Is A Graph Contain Cycle
+b) Is A Graph Contain Cycle in Acyclic Graph (DFS)
+c) Is A Graph Contain Cycle in Acyclic Graph ( BFS )
 c)
 ```
 <img class="rounded-circle" alt="avatar1" src="https://mdbcdn.b-cdn.net/img/new/avatars/9.webp" />